-- a.
-Regular employees may be granted a leave of absence without pay with the approval of the Common Council or the Board of Recreation, as appropriate, for up to a three-month period, which may be extended up to a maximum of one year.
+a.
+Regular employees may be granted a leave of absence without pay with the approval of the Common Council as appropriate, for up to a three-month period, which may be extended up to a maximum of one year.
 Each case is considered on its merit and does not set a precedent.
-Leaves may be requested for temporary incapacity, attendance at school or job-related advanced study, national emergency, and for any reason deemed valid by the Common Council or the Board of Recreation, as appropriate. - b.
+Leaves may be requested for temporary incapacity, attendance at school or job-related advanced study, national emergency, and for any reason deemed valid by the Common Council as appropriate.

+- b.
 An employee on leave of absence will not be entitled to any paid benefits during the duration of the leave, but upon return from leave may be entitled to a position of equal status and pay to that which was held when the employee went on leave. - c.
 Denial of a leave of absence without pay shall not be grievable.